 For Fordyce, developing his own style of fatherhood has meant letting go of preconceived notions about how he intended parent.
 “The part I wasn’t expecting as much was how I was willing to allow everything else to take a backseat: He takes priority always,” he says.
 “You compromise in relationships a lot.
 But there’s more compromising in being a dad that I had ever expected.”

-At 32, Jorian Arneson isn’t a dad, and he’s not sure he wants to be–mostly because of concerns about how parenthood would impact his marriage.
+At 32, Jorian Arneson isn’t a dad, and he’s not sure he wants to be — mostly because of concerns about how parenthood would impact his marriage.
 Arneson and his wife have been together for 13 years, since college, and he cherishes their relationship the way it is.
 “Everything changes for some people when they have kids, because they can’t deal with the stress,” says Arneson.
 His fears are far from unfounded: Research shows that having kids irrevocably alters a relationship dynamic, as pillow talk is replaced by diaper-related discussions and kid-related everyday to-do lists.
-As for the adage that kids bring a couple closer together: That might just be a myth.

 This article was originally published on